 David is an engineer turn entrepreneur.
 He started of his career working for a startup in Silicon Valley.
 There are two “golden rules” in the startup world, one of them is truth and the other is ideal, he subscribes to both.

-Joseph is a UofT graduate majoring in Communications & Sociology, Joe has a passion for writing and storytelling.
-He is interested in promoting local businesses and presenting fascinating personalities of today’s entrepreneurs.
+Joseph is a UofT graduate majoring in Communications & Sociology, he has a passion for writing and storytelling.
+He is interested in promoting local businesses and presenting the personalities of today’s entrepreneurs.

-Erica is a second year Diaspora Transnational Studies student at UofT.
-She seeks to use the platform to connect her knowledge of immigration who are often subject to unequal treatment and small business entrepreneurs.
+Erica is a Diaspora Transnational Studies student at UofT and an analyst at G20.
+She seeks to use the platform to connect her knowledge of immigration, often subject to unequal treatment, and small business entrepreneurs.

-Saori is a UI/UX designer and iPad content creator, she started making 3D design recently.
-She is enthusiastic to learn any design knowledge and loves creating.
-Checkout her portfolio here
+Saori is a UX/UI designer and iPad content creator.
+She started making 3D design recently.
+She is eager to learn any design knowledge and loves creating.
+Check out her portfolio here